secretchaingirl/enigma-millionaires-problem/README.md

  1. Do a `git clone` on the repo
  2. `cd enigma-millionaires-problem`
- 3. `cp .env.template .env`
- 4. `npm install`
+ 3. `npm install`
- 5. In another terminal, start : `discovery start`
+ 4. In another terminal, start : `discovery start`
- 6. Compile the contracts: `discovery compile`
+ 5. Compile the contracts: `discovery compile`
- 7. Migrate: `discovery migrate`
+ 6. Migrate: `discovery migrate`
- 8. Run the tests: `discovery test`
+ 7. Run the tests: `discovery test`

 ![](docs/MPDTests.png)